- The Washington Times - Saturday, March 7, 2026

-U.S. Immigration and Customs Enforcement has cut its deployment in Minnesota down to just 47 deportation officers, and they are focused on picking up deportation targets from prisons and jails, the agency told a federal judge Friday.
+U.S. Immigration and Customs Enforcement has cut its deployment in Minnesota down to 47 deportation officers, and they’re focused on picking up deportation targets from prisons and jails, the agency told a federal judge Friday.

-That marks a major downshift from the heady days of Operation Metro Surge, the controversial enforcement push that saw ICE focus on “at-large” arrests out in communities in the Minneapolis region.
+That marks a major downshift from the heady days of Operation Metro Surge, the enforcement push that saw ICE focus on at-large arrests — those made out in the community — in the Minneapolis area.

-David B. Easterwood, ICE’s acting field office director in St. Paul, said another batch of deportation officers will arrive over the next couple of weeks, but they are rotating in for officers who are heading out, and the total extra manpower will remain at about 47 people who will concentrate on the Criminal Alien Program.
+David Easterwood, ICE’s acting field office director in St. Paul, said another batch of deportation officers will arrive over the next couple of weeks.
+The new agents are rotating in for officers who are heading out, with the manpower remaining at 47 people concentrating on the Criminal Alien Program.

 Customs and Border Protection, the other major immigration enforcement agency, has already pulled all of its extra people out of Minnesota.
 The last 67 of them were “demobilized” on Feb.
 23, Marty Raybon Sr., CBP’s lead coordinator for the surge, told the court.